Payroll Taxes: What Employees Should Know

 In addition to income taxes, employers may withhold for various insurance coverages, like unemployment insurance and workers' compensation.

-Employees are required to give the employer a signed Form W-4.
-This form indicates the filing status and number of personal allowances claimed.
-The employee then completes a worksheet provided with Form W-4.
-The worksheet assists with the computation of the correct number of personal allowances.
+The employee then completes a worksheet provided with W-4 form.
+The worksheet assists with calculating the correct number of personal allowances.
 An employee can claim fewer personal allowances but can't claim more.

-Social Security Taxes
+Social Security and Medicare Taxes

 The obligation to pay social security taxes is shared between the employer and the employee.
 Each contributes to this vital program overseen by the Social Security Administration.
 The employer pays 6.2% of the taxable wage base and withholds 6.2% of a fixed taxable wage base from the employee.
-Both the employer and employee are also required to pay Medicare taxes.
-The employer pays 1.45% of wages and the employer withholds another 1.45% from the employee.
-Wages for social security purposes include 401(k) contributions and deferred compensation.

-Unemployment Taxes
+State and Federal Unemployment Taxes

 Employers also must pay federal and, where applicable, state unemployment taxes.
 The tax applies to the first $7,000 of wages paid to each employee.
 For state unemployment taxes, the rate of tax and wage base will differ from state to state.
-But an employer can take a credit against federal unemployment for amounts paid to state unemployment funds up to a fixed percentage of taxable wages.
+But, an employer can take a credit against federal unemployment for amounts paid to state unemployment funds up to a fixed percentage of taxable wages.

-Form W-2
+IRS Form W-2

-Employers are required to provide each employee with a Form W-2.
-This form is an annual summary of wages paid and taxes withheld.
-The employer also files Form W-2 with the IRS and state taxing departments.
 The form is due to the employee by January 31 of the year following that for which income taxes will be filed.
-For employees filing income taxes for 2023, employers must provide a Form W-2 by January 31, 2024.
+For employees filing income taxes for tax year 2025, employers must provide a Form W-2 by January 31, 2026.

 If you find yourself facing challenges with your employer regarding payroll tax withholdings or wage garnishment, you should seek the assistance of an attorney specializing in labor law.
 An attorney can provide valuable legal advice and take appropriate action to address any concerns related to your wages and payroll deduction.
 Contact an employment law attorney near you today.